 - Increased productivity

-I've experimented with a number of racetam-choline stacks and this one is one of my favorites.
+I've experimented with a number of racetam-choline stacks and this is one of my favorites.
 Some users like to stack as many as 4 or 5 racetams with a choline source, but I usually stick to 2 or 3 at most.
-Here are a few other racetam-choline combinations I like that I find to be on par with the phenylpiracetam, aniracetam, and CDP-choline stack:
+Here are a few other popular racetam-choline combinations that I find to be on par with the phenylpiracetam, aniracetam, and CDP-choline stack:

 - Phenylpiracetam, fasoracetam, CDP-choline